The symplectic left companion of a Littlewood-Richardson-Sundaram tableau and the Kwon property: Introduction

+As a corollary, one obtains the restriction of the Berenstein-Gelfand-Zelevinsky LR model on the interpretation of the left Gelfand-Tsetlin patterns \cite[Theorem 4.3]{BZphy}, to symplectic left Gelfand-Tsetlin patterns as left companions of LR-Sundaram tableaux.

+{\textbf{Corollary} The Berenstein-Gelfand-Zelevinsky LR model on Gelfand-Tsetlin patterns in \cite[Theorem]{BZphy} restricts to symplectic left Gelfand-Tsetlin patterns as left companions of LR-Sundaram tableuax.
+In other words, the Berenstein-Gelfand-Zelevinsky LR model in \cite[Theorem 4.3]{BZphy} restricted to symplectic Gelfand-Tselin patterns is in bijection with symplectic LR (or LR-Sundaram) tableaux. }

-Watanabe \cite{watanabe} recently has also established a new branching rule for the pair $(GL_{2n}(\mathbb{C}), Sp_{2n}(\mathbb{C}))$.
+Watanabe \cite{watanabe} has also recently established a new branching rule for the pair $(GL_{2n}(\mathbb{C}), Sp_{2n}(\mathbb{C}))$.
 It is an interesting question to ask how the Watanabe branching rule bijects to Sundaram or Kwon branching rules.

 This paper is organized in four sections.
-Section \ref{sec:preliminaries0} introduces the relevant notation.
-Section \ref{sec:symplectic} introduces semistandard symplectic tableaux (King tableaux rephrased in the alphabet $[2n]$) \cite{watanabe} also called tableaux satisfying the Kwon property \cite{sathishtorres}.
+Section \ref{sec:preliminaries0} introduces the relevant notation and how semistandard tableaux and Gelfand-Tsetlin patterns are in natural bijection.
+Section \ref{sec:symplectic} introduces semistandard symplectic tableaux (King tableaux rephrased in the alphabet $[2n]$) \cite{watanabe} also called tableaux satisfying the Kwon property \cite{sathishtorres} and define the corresponding symplectic Gelfand-Tsetlin patterns in Definition \ref{def:sympgt}.
 The left companion of an LR tableau and Littlewood-Richardson-Sundaram tableaux are defined in Section \ref{sec:lrsymplectic}.
+Left Gelfand-Tsetlin patterns are left companions of LR tableaux and constitute a Berenstein-Gelfand-Zelevinsky LR model \cite{BZphy}.
 The main result and examples also appear in Section \ref{sec:lrsymplectic}.